zzhenhao/SWE-Challenge1/README.md

 Good day to everyone who is viewing my submission got this SWE mini project.
-This is the first time i am working with java and spring boot so i hope this is working as intended and it meets the specifications providided.
+This is the first time i am working with java and spring boot so i hope this is working as intended and it meets the specifications provided.

 ## **Acceptance Criteria 1**
 For acceptance criteria 1, the application is supposed to read a CSV file and store them in a database.